Summer and Fall 2020 Study Abroad Program Cancellation

 International students should contact International Student Services at iss [at] stedwards.edu for advising about how visa status may be impacted as well as any concerns about returning home.

-How do students returning from spring study abroad programs enroll in the St. Edward’s Student Insurance Plan?
+How do students returning early from study abroad programs enroll in the St. Edward’s Student Insurance Plan?

 Students are able to enroll in the Student Health Insurance Plan that St. Edward’s offers upon return to the U.S. In order to enroll, students should submit the insurance enrollment form and a copy of their passport to Dr. Vanessa Pena at vavinape [at] stedwards.edu.
 Insurance premiums are dictated by the period date and coverage rate.